Skip to content

 Comparison pages are one of the strongest AI-search assets because they sit close to decision intent.
 If they are clear, direct, and well-linked, they can become recommendation-friendly entry pages for buyers evaluating options.

-Best fit for businesses that already have comparison-style buyer questions but need stronger page structure and cluster support around them.
+For businesses that already have comparison-style buyer questions but need stronger page structure and cluster support around them.

 • This is most useful when buyers already compare approaches, vendors, or operating models before they book.